pgomez-a/libft/README.md

 The strnstr() function locates the first occurrence of the null-terminated string needle in the string haystack, where not more than len characters are searched.
 Characters that appear after a '\0' character are not searched.<br>
 If needle is an empty string, haystack is returned; if needle occurs nowhere in haystack, NULL is returned; otherwise a pointer to the first character of the first occurrence of needle is returned.

+**ft_strncmp**

+       int    ft_strncmp(const char *s1, const char *s2, size_t n);

+The ft_strncmp() function lexicographically compare the NULL terminated strings s1 and s2.
+It compares not more than n characters.
+Because ft_strncmp() function is designed for comparing strings rather than binary data, characters that appear after a '\0' character are not compared.<br>
+The ft_strncmp() function return an interger greater than, equal to, or less than 0, according ad the string s1 is greater than, equal to, or less than the string s2.
+The comparison is done using unsigned characters, so that '\200' is greater than '\0'.

+**ft_atoi**

+       int    ft_atoi(const char *str);

+The ft_atoi() function converts the initial portion of the string pointed to by str to int representation.

+**ft_isalpha**

+       int    ft_isalpha(int c);

+The ft_isalpha() function tests for any character for which isupper(3) or islower(3) is true.
+The value of the argument must be representable as an unsigned char or the value of EOF.<br>
+The ft_isalpha() function returns zero if the character tests false and returns non-zero if the character tests true.

+**ft_isdigit**

+       int    ft_isdigit(int c);

+The ft_isdigit() function tests for a decimal digit character.
+The value of the argument must be representable as an unsigned char or the value of EOF.<br>
+The ft_isdigit() function return zero if the character tests false and return non-zero if the character tests true.

  ## In closing...
 As you do your own projects, you can add new functions to this library.